jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 https://www.youtube.com/watch?v=5KdE0p2joJw
 https://www.youtube.com/watch?v=qvBf6WBatk0

 Dreaming about our civilization's future is not a joke.
 You either see yourself in the video, or humanity will continue the blessed journey of civilization without you.
 I wrote this book to get you dreaming again.
-It's written to be like _On Social Contract_, _Common Sense_, and _The Declaration of the Rights of Man_.
+It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies because they made unhappy people on Main Street realize the big picture, that we're all the player god.
 Today, if we don't step up to upgrade our philosophy to the Computer Age, we'll keep suffering the unknowns of a degenerating society.
-We'll be unhappy extras watching stories of phantom socialists and fascists, instead of looking up to a future as player gods in the stars.
+We'll be unhappy extras watching stories of phantom socialists and fascists, instead of gazing up to a future as player gods in the stars.

 And if we don't step up, at least with this book, we can read what we could have done as we regret the choices of player gods who lost because they refused to play the game.